xmindltd/xmind/README.md

 Documentations
 --------------

-See [these wiki pages](https://github.com/xmindltd/xmind/wiki) for documentations.
-Plugin developers and other app developers should read these document in prior to integrating/communicating with XMind application and/or XMind files.
+See [these wiki pages](https://github.com/xmindltd/xmind/wiki) for documentation.
+Plugin developers and other app developers should read these document in before integrating/communicating with XMind application and/or XMind files.